tannerdolby/tannerdolby.com/src/about.md

 pageId: main-about
 ---

 Hi there!
 My name is Tanner Dolby.
 I'm a software engineer and mathematician based out of California.
-I enjoy working with JavaScript, C++, HTML, CSS, Node.js, TypeScript, and Python.
-I'm interested in applying my skills to build performant software.
-My academic background is in mathematics, that is I'm a self taught programmer.
+My academic background is in Applied Mathematics.
+That is, I'm a self taught programmer.
+I enjoy working with JavaScript, C++, HTML, CSS, Node.js, TypeScript, Java, and Python.
+I'm interested in applying my skills to build performant software and help others.

 I like contributing to open source projects on GitHub and learning new things along the way.
-I also enjoy reading books and technical documentation then building things.
+I also enjoy reading technical content, whether it's in book form or documentation on the web and then starting to build things from what I learned.
 This has proved to be a really surefire way to better understand a topic or concept.
-Throughout my life I've always been a problem solver, which I think is the part of the reason why I enjoy playing Sudoku and Chess.
+Throughout my life I've always liked solving problems, and I think this is why I'm still interested in games like Chess and Sudoku.
 I tend to think of programming as a lifelong journey where there is always something to learn or become better at.

-I spend most of my free time contributing to open source projects on [GitHub][github], learning new things, creating illustrations, building side projects, running, and making front-end demos on [CodePen][codepen].
+I spend most of my free time contributing to open source projects on [GitHub][github], learning new things, creating illustrations, playing Chess, running, and making fun experiments on [CodePen][codepen].
 With the JAMstack movement on the rise, I've taken an interest in Static Site Generators (SSG).
 In particular [Eleventy][eleventy], which this website is built with.

 ## Interests

 I like to write about programming and technology.
-I'm currently fixated on learning more about C++, game dev with Phaser, Chrome extensions, and Web Performance.
+I'm currently fixated on learning more about C++, game dev with Phaser, Chess, and Web Performance.
 If you would like to see me write about a specific topic or concept, feel free to message me on Twitter about it.

 I enjoy writing documentation (and referencing it) so when I'm learning new content, I tend to take notes and write a blog post or something to document and reinforce what I learned.
-When I'm not on the computer, you can find me creating illustrations on my iPad, reading a good book, running, skateboarding, and trying to become a better photographer.
+When I'm not on the computer, you can find me creating illustrations on my iPad, playing Chess, reading a good book, running, skateboarding, and trying to become a better photographer.

 ### Photography